rmsrosa/random_notes/docs/src/generative/1d_FD_score_matching.md

 ### Motivation

-The motivation is to revisit the original idea of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html), as a first step towards building a solid background on score-matching diffusion.
+The motivation is to continue building a solid background on score-matching diffusion.

+### Background

 Generative score-matching diffusion methods use Langevin dynamics to draw samples from a modeled score function.
 It rests on the idea of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) that one can directly model the score function, from the sample data, using a suitable loss function not depending on the unknown score function of the random variable.
 This is obtained by a simple integration by parts on the MSE loss function between the modeled score function and the actual score function.
 The integration by parts separates the dependence on the actual score function from the parameters of the model, so the fitting process (minimization over the parameters of the model) does not depend on the unknown score function.